couchbase/geocouch/docs/internals.md

 ### Split and choose algorthims

-The split and choose algoithms shouldn't know about the internal things of the vtree.
+The split and choose algorithms shouldn't know about the internal things of the vtree.
 They are just operating on a key-value tuple, where the MBB is the key and the value doesn't really matter.

 This means that there's a cut before calling to the vtree_choose and vtree_split module.
 Before the cut we have #kv_node{} and #kp_node{} record, but they don't cross the cut.
 They need to be converted into a 2-tuple with the MBB as the key.